Policy update

 If you're a US citizen and are planning to spend more than 90 days in the Schengen zone, on the other hand, you need to apply for the appropriate visa - not ETIAS.

-Since Brexit, UK citizens no longer enjoy free movement across Europe.
+Since Brexit, UK citizens, unfortunately, no longer enjoy free movement across Europe.
 If you're a UK passport holder, you can travel to the Schengen zone for up to 90 days in a 180-day period without a visa.
 For longer stays or work, you’ll need to apply for a visa.

 If you’re traveling to the Schengen area without a visa (such as for a short stay), you will need to apply for travel authorization with ETIAS from 2026 on.

-If you’re from a country that requires a visa to enter the Schengen area, like India or China, you need to apply for a Schengen visa before arriving.
-The application process involves providing your travel itinerary, proof of accommodation, Schengen travel insurance, travel plans, and more.
+If you’re from a country that requires a visa to enter the Schengen area, like India or China, you need to apply for a Schengen visa before your trip.
+The application process involves providing your travel itinerary, proof of accommodation, Schengen travel insurance, travel plans, and other documents that are required by the Schengen area.

 You can apply for a Schengen visa through a visa application center for the country you’ll arrive in first.
 If there isn’t a visa center in your area, you may need to apply through a consulate or embassy’s consular section.